nikita-rudenko/nikitarudenko.dev/content/pages/resume.md

 about: I am a front-end developer with problem-solving skills and experience in creating and designing software.
-I can help you to create a multipage website or blog backed with CMS, build a scalable web application, integrate your service with 3rd party APIs, apply best practices for your exisiting website/app to make it faster and more robust.
+I can help you to create a multipage website or blog backed with CMS, build a scalable web application, integrate your service with 3rd party APIs, or apply best practices for your exisiting website or app to make it faster and more robust.
 work_summary:
 - template: component-job
   title: React.js Mentor